swinslow/ll-explorer-py/docs/notes.md

 Note that this step needs to occur before converting whitespace, because it may often lead to multiple preceding and subsequent space characters becoming adjacent.

-FIXME consider whether this should be limited to repeating non-letter characters that are, e.g., on their own line; or surrounded on both sides by whitespace; etc.
+FIXME consider whether this should be limited to repeating non-letter characters that are, e.g., on their own line; or surrounded on both sides by whitespace; etc. If removing only those on their own line, may want to process this step earlier, e.g. in Step 2 along with removing comment indicators.

+FIXME assume that "non-letter character" does _not_ include numbers, or periods (since "..." should not get removed).
+Will not remove repeating letters, numbers, or periods.

 #### Step 4(b): Convert whitespace